 • Join an Enthusiastic Community

 Few of us obtain an advanced degree without a little help from trusted peers and faculty.
-Manhattan College’s spirited, inclusive community reflects our fundamental values, but the typical Jasper is also just plain great to be around.
-Many graduates list close, enduring friendships as one of the things they prize about their Manhattan College experience.
+Manhattan University’s spirited, inclusive community reflects our fundamental values, but the typical Jasper is also just plain great to be around.
+Many graduates list close, enduring friendships as one of the things they prize about their Manhattan University experience.

 Build Valuable Skills